reynamarie/week4lab/index.md

 `grep -n`
 ![Image](alqaeda.jpg)
--This  command searches for specific pattern and then prints the matching line number.
+- This  command searches for specific pattern and then prints the matching line number.
 It is useful for locating contents in a file.

 `grep -l`